Theoretical uncertainties for cosmological first-order phase transitions: Sources of theoretical uncertainty

 \subsection{Gauge dependence}

+At the leading $\mc{O}(g^2)$ order the effective potential is gauge invariant~\cite{Dolan:1973qd}, motivating some researchers to truncate their calculations at this order, and thereby compromising accuracy.
+Gauge dependence enters the effective potential at $\mc{O}(g^3)$, through the one-loop contributions of (soft) Goldstone bosons.
+We demonstrate this for the SMEFT in Appendix~\ref{appendix:4Dmasses}, adopting the class of general covariant (or Fermi) gauges, with gauge parameters $\xi_i$.
+As a consequence, if one numerically evaluates the one-loop effective potential at its minima, there is a residual gauge dependence.

-In perturbation theory a gauge-invariant treatment requires an $\hbar$-expansion.
-Therein the Nielsen identities ensure gauge invariance order-by-order~\cite{Nielsen:1975fs,Fukuda:1975di,Laine:1994zq,Kripfganz:1995jx,Patel:2011th}.
-By contrast, without performing an $\hbar$-expansion, perturbative results in general bear a residual gauge dependence.
-We adopt the class of general covariant (or Fermi) gauges, with gauge parameters $\xi_i$.
-Since daisy resummation generally conflicts with a strict $\hbar$-expansion -- as explained in Ref.~\cite{Patel:2011th} -- in the 4d~approach thermodynamic parameters depend on the choice of gauge.
-This can be traced to the Goldstone modes, which acquire an explicit gauge dependence which we derive for the SMEFT at 1-loop using a general covariant gauge in Appendix~\ref{appendix:4Dmasses}.
+In perturbation theory a gauge-invariant treatment requires a suitable power expansion, such as the $\hbar$-expansion. \footnote{ We postpone discussion of the gauge dependence of the bubble nucleation rate to Sec.~\ref{sec:nucleation_corrections}. } Therein the Nielsen identities ensure gauge invariance order-by-order~\cite{Nielsen:1975fs,Fukuda:1975di,Laine:1994zq,Kripfganz:1995jx,Patel:2011th}.
+By contrast, without performing such an expansion, perturbative results in general bear a residual gauge dependence.
+Daisy resummation conflicts with a strict $\hbar$-expansion.
+This is because the tree-level minima are not perturbatively close to the one-loop minima.
+The tree-level minima are temperature independent, and differ at leading order from the temperature-dependent minima which are relevant for the phase transition.
+Thus, it is not clear how to arrange for the cancellation of gauge dependence in the 4d~approach while keeping consistent to perturbation theory.